SatyrFarm/SatyrFarm.github.io/faq.md

 SatyrFarm is a complete farming system for roleplay or just for fun in Opensimulator regions.
 It contains farm plants, trees, storage, processing machines as well as multiple breedable animals

 <h3 id="where-can-i-get-it">Where can I Get It?</h3>
-You can get the current up-to-date farm package from the OpenSimWorld Region in Metropolis Grid: https://opensimworld.com/hop/74730-OpenSimWorld.
+You can get the current up-to-date farm package from the OpenSimWorld Region: https://opensimworld.com/hop/74730-OpenSimWorld.
 The package contains the complete farm as well as some documentation and extra tools.

 <h3 id="how-do-i-set-up-the-basics">How do i Set up the basics?</h3>
 Easy!
 When you get a copy of SatyrFarm, then you can rez the <b>Satyr Farm Platforms</b> which have all the basics ready.
 Make sure you rez it in a large empty space, as it contains a lot of stuff.
 As a general rule, we suggest that you start growing some crops before growing many animals, otherwise your animals might get really hungry!
 You should read the <a href="/quickstart">quickstart guide</a> for your first steps.